ShaikImamPasha/Namaste-Recat-Js-Web-Series/Igniting_Our_App_Chapter_2/Theory/Thory.md

 # 🚀Namaste Igniting_Our_App Chapter-1❤️
-## 🗒️ note
+## 🗒️ Note

-#### ✔️react is also make app fast🚀 but we need another packages also need for make app fast.
+#### ✔️React is also make app fast🚀 but we need another packages also need for make app fast.
 #### ✔️npm doesn't have starnded name.
 #### ✔️npm manage tha packages (or) libraryes.
 ### -->transitive dependency :-